Mengzi Yunnan, China Travel Guide

 Be respectful for Mengzi's unique cultural practices and historical sites.

-Always get consent before taking pictures of individuals, especially children.
+Always get consent before taking pictures of individuals, children in particular.

 Engage respectfully with locals, embracing linguistic and cultural differences.